 Many do not have the means to purchase masks for themselves or their families.
 Those who face homelessness can’t always clean or store them safely, meaning they often need disposable masks.

 In the coming weeks, United Way KFL&A will distribute masks to a number of local agencies, so they can help the clients they serve.
 There will also be additional distribution sites in Kingston for people who may not be accessing agency services.

-Distribution will start early next week, with agencies distributing to their clients.
+Distribution has already started, with agencies distributing to their clients.
 Additionally, we appreciate our partners distributing at the City of Kingston at 362 Montreal Street and KFL&A Public Health at 221 Portsmouth Avenue.